Azam Ali, An Ahmadi Moslem

 Results of Pursuing Knowledge

 My maternal grandfather Chaudhry Faqir Mohammed, my father Chaudhry Azam Ali and my paternal grandfather Chaudhry Rehmat Ali were all alpha males.
-The result of their spiritual knowledge is shown by the numbers of family members and strangers who became Ahmadi by realizing that the Teaching of Islam as adverted by the Holy Qor-aan and believing that Mirza Ghulam Ahmad, a.h., was the Promised Messiah raised in Qadian, India.
+The result of their spiritual knowledge spread all around is shown by the numbers of family members and strangers who turned Ahmadi.
+All of them had realized that the Teaching of Islam was as averted by the Holy Qor-aan.
+All of them believed Mirza Ghulam Ahmad, a.h., of Qadian was the Promised Messiah.

 Using the solid foundations criteria in other branches of knowledge in which my siblings specialized and excelled is no less spectacular (See Azam Ali, an Ahmadi Moslem – As seen by daughter).
-The result of their worldly knowledge is shown by the accountants, bankers, computers, doctors, lawyers and pharmacists among other professionals serving mankind in many countries.
+The result of their worldly knowledge is reflected by the quantity and quality of accountants, bankers, computer-wizard, doctors, lawyers, pharmacists and other professionals in Father’s progeny serving mankind in many countries.